-Yes, TM44 air conditioning inspections are in addition to the normal activities associated with the ownership, operation and maintenance of air conditioning systems.
+Yes, a TM44 air conditioning inspection is in addition to the normal activities associated with the ownership, operation and maintenance of air conditioning systems.

-What are the benefits of air conditioning inspections?
+What are the benefits of a TM44 air conditioning inspection?

 - Expert advice on the current performance of your air conditioning and ventilation systems.